dotnet/docs/docs/fsharp/index.md

 [F# Programming Wikibook](https://en.wikibooks.org/wiki/F_Sharp_Programming) is a wikibook about learning F#.
 It is also a product of the F# community.

-## Learn F# by video
+## Learn F# through videos

 [F# tutorial on YouTube](https://www.youtube.com/watch?v=c7eNDJN758U) is a great introduction to F# using Visual Studio, showing lots of great examples over the course of 1.5 hours.

-[Introduction to Programming with F#](https://www.youtube.com/watch?v=Teak30_pXHk&list=PLEoMzSkcN8oNiJ67Hd7oRGgD1d4YBxYGC) is a great video series which uses Visual Studio Code as the main editor.
+[Introduction to Programming with F#](https://www.youtube.com/watch?v=Teak30_pXHk&list=PLEoMzSkcN8oNiJ67Hd7oRGgD1d4YBxYGC) is a great video series that uses Visual Studio Code as the main editor.
 The video series starts from nothing and ends with building a text-based RPG video game.

-[What's New in Visual Studio 2017 for F# For Developers](https://www.linkedin.com/learning/what-s-new-in-visual-studio-2017-for-f-sharp-for-developers) is a video course which shows some of the newer features for F# in Visual Studio 2017.
+[What's New in Visual Studio 2017 for F# For Developers](https://www.linkedin.com/learning/what-s-new-in-visual-studio-2017-for-f-sharp-for-developers) is a video course that shows some of the newer features for F# in Visual Studio 2017.

 ## Other useful resources